Are you struggling to manage your enterprise's software assets effectively?

 You can use SaaS procurement software to streamline the SaaS buying process.
 This will give you complete control and make it easier for you to manage your SaaS assets.

-A software asset management software is a must-have for keeping track of your company's software licenses and other software assets and being audit-ready at any time.
+A software asset management tool is a must-have for keeping track of your company's software licenses and other software assets and being audit-ready at any time.

 It tracks all usage, configurations, and upgrades to ensure licensing compliance.
 A SAM tool helps you be well-prepared for a software audit, which might result in costly fines if you're not properly licensed.